jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I change the failing line to a :ref:`True` statement
+I change the failing line to make it :ref:`True<test_what_is_true>`

 .. code-block:: python

   def test_assertion_error_w_true(self):
-      assert True is True
+      assert False is not True

-and the test pases
+and the terminal shows green again

 red: make it fail
 #################################################################################

-What if I try the above test using the `unittest.TestCase.assertTrue` :ref:`method<functions>` ?
+there is a :ref:`method<functions>` for this

 .. code-block:: python

   def test_assertion_error_w_true(self):
-      assert True is True
+      assert False is not True
       self.assertTrue(False)

-the terminal shows an `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_
+the terminal shows `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_

 .. code-block:: python